symbol/symbol-docs/source/concepts/transaction.rst

 Transactions are actions taken on the blockchain that change its state.
 In other words, how your Smart Assets are put into action.

-Transactions let you transfer :doc:`mosaics <mosaic>` between :doc:`accounts <account>`, transfer or configure ownership of accounts (including the use of :doc:`multisig <multisig-account>` rules), send messages and more.
+Transactions allow you to transfer :doc:`mosaics <mosaic>` between :doc:`accounts <account>`, transfer or configure ownership of accounts (including the use of :doc:`multisig <multisig-account>` rules), send messages and more.
 NEMs blockchain includes a built-in consensus-driven timekeeping facility, so transactions are automatically and accurately time stamped.

 **********************
 Transaction life-cycle
 **********************

 When you announce a transaction, the REST API will always return an OK.
-At this point, it still unknown if the transaction is :ref:`valid<status-error>`.
+At this point, it still unknown whether the transaction is :ref:`valid<status-error>`.

-To know the status of the transaction, which can be OK or :ref:`Failure<status-error>`, you have to:
+To know the transaction status, which can be OK or :ref:`Failure<status-error>`, you have to:

 a) Check the status via API endpoint
 b) Listen to the different :doc:`WebSocket<listener>` channels.